leanprover/fp-lean/functional-programming-lean/src/functor-applicative-monad/inheritance.md

 ```lean
 {{#example_decl Examples/FunctorApplicativeMonad.lean sizesMatch}}
 ```
+Note that a single equality sign is used to indicate the equality _proposition_, while a double equality sign is used to indicate a function that checks equality and returns a `Bool`.
+`SizesMatch` is defined as an `abbrev` because it should automatically be unfolded in proofs, so that `simp` can see the equality that should be proven.

 A _huldre_ is a medium-sized mythical creature—in fact, they are the same size as humans.
 The two sized fields on `huldre` match one another: